xen-project/xen/docs/designs/qemu-deprivilege.md

 the QMP socket, VNC socket, and so on).

-It should be noted that `-sandbox` is implemented as a blacklist, not a whitelist; that is, it disables known-unsed functionality which may be harmful, rather than disabling all functionality except that known to be safe and needed.
+It should be noted that `-sandbox` is implemented as a blacklist, not a whitelist; that is, it disables known-unused functionality which may be harmful, rather than disabling all functionality except that known to be safe and needed.
 This is unfortunately necessary since qemu doesn't know what system calls libraries might end up making.
 (See